 Water retention and swelling

-For those of us looking to lose weight, this can sometimes feel disheartening, especially when we’re wanting to see results on the programme.
+For those of us looking to lose weight, this can sometimes feel disheartening.
 However, keep in mind that any weight gain around the time of your period is more likely to be fluid-related, rather than true changes to your fat or muscle mass.

-In the week leading up to our period, research has shown that our magnesium levels can drop, which can further exacerbate some symptoms, including bloating.
+In the week leading up to our period, research has shown that our magnesium levels can drop, which can exacerbate some symptoms (including bloating).
 Ensuring we include plenty of foods rich in magnesium could help us better manage these symptoms.

 Foods high in magnesium include: